 If you have the space for a compost in your garden build one.
 Or if you don’t have a garden you could think about a worm bin for the kitchen.
 Maybe theres a communal garden/garden center with a compost that might allow you to bring certain scraps.

-It is a journey.
-So don't get overwhelmed or frustrated in the beginning.
+Remember this is a journey.
+So don’t get overwhelmed or frustrated in the beginning.
 Every step, (every piece of trash you can refuse) is a step into the right direction.

 Keep smiling and make happy choices.